MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 1. Select **Save**.

-1. Skip the steps below, unless you have data to run the query
+1. Skip the steps below, unless you have data to run the query:
     1. Go back to the **Settings** tab.
     1. Select **Run Query**.
     1. Select **Column Settings**.